 - To provide methodological support in the process of developing indicators;

 - To liaise with other Commission DGs, in particular on the definition and choice of indicators to support the strategy;

 - To produce and supply the relevant statistical data;

-- To ensure high quality standards for data - that is guaranteed through a Code of practice applicable to the European Statistical System, a legal framework and a communication on quality of statistics.
+- To ensure high quality standards for data - that is guaranteed through the Code of practice applicable to the European Statistical System; and the legal framework.

 With our scoreboard, you can easily get an impression of the situation and developments in your country for all indicators over the last years.

 Monitor the implementation of the roadmap to a resource efficient Europe with our dedicated scoreboard.

 This section on our website presents information on the circular economy and visualisation tools.